Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 3. Switched Back to Master

-I switched to the master branch:
+The master branch was checked out:

 ```bash
 git checkout master